Dr-z1/CatPhotoApp/README.md

 + This site was built using **[Free Code Camp](https://www.freecodecamp.org/).**

-+ This project is one of the **required tasks** to earn the certification in JavaScript Algorithms and Data Structures.
++ This project is one of the **required tasks** to earn the certification in Responsive Web Design.

 ## **Purpose**